 · “Institutions” whose members claim illegitimate goals.

 Besides, the biggest chunk of most problems is solved with the first few increments of energy used to resolve it.
-The remnant demands more and more effort.
-Solving the last few details requires infinite energy, like pushing an object to the speed of light with a Newtonian mass driver.
+What remains demands more and more effort.
+Solving down to the last detail requires infinite energy, like pushing an object to the speed of light with a Newtonian mass driver.

-In order to achieve significant results, we needn’t solve problems down to their last detail.
-Instead, we should redefine each problem so as to apply the primary, most efficient amount of energy to resolve it, then redefine the problem, resolve that efficiently, and so on.
+In order to achieve a superior result, we needn’t solve each problem down to its last detail.
+Instead, we should redefine it so as to apply the primary, most efficient amount of energy to resolve that redefinition, then redefine the problem, resolve that one efficiently, and so on.

-As social instruments decay into institutions by failing at this redefinition, their leaders mismanage more and more effort for lesser results.
-They ignore new breakthroughs and compound past errors.
-As their success fades away, they wind up attributing more and more importance to packaging and intent and less and less to content and results.
+As social instruments molder into institutions by failing at these redefinitions, their leaders mismanage more and more effort for worse results.
+They ignore new breakthroughs and worsen past errors.
+As their success fades away, they wind up giving more and more importance to packaging and intent and less and less to content and results.